DanielKeep/tlborm/text/mbe.md

 * `meta`: anything.
 * `tt`: anything.

-Additionally, `macro_rules!` generally forbids a repetition to be followed by another repetition, even if they contents do not conflict.
+Additionally, `macro_rules!` generally forbids a repetition to be followed by another repetition, even if the contents do not conflict.

 > **TODO**: Substitutions create NTs (except for TTs), which *cannot* be destructured afterwards.
 Good example are meta items.